Rafsan0Z/Ludo/README.md

 Game of Pachisi

-Web Version of the game
+Desktop version of the game

 Rules of the game: